Utah wine: Vineyards

 Utah is an arid and mountainous state with a relatively dry climate making irrigation a requirement for Utah vineyards.
 Almost all the vineyards in the state are planted in bilateral cordons on traditional single wire or double cross-arm trellises with some vineyards beginning to experiment with cane pruning and with modified high lateral cross-arm trellises to provide greater shade for the fruit.
-Verticle Shoot Position (VSP) styles are more popular in the north where sunburn is not as much a factor; the higher elevations of the southern vineyards make UV intensity a concern, thus making it less popular in the south.
+Vertical Shoot Position (VSP) styles are more popular in the north where sunburn is not as much a factor; the higher elevations of the southern vineyards make UV intensity a concern, thus making it less popular in the south.
 The considerable amount of sunshine makes broader canopies popular with little to no leaf pulling in order to provide more consistent shading for a greater portion of the day.
 The greater UV intensity at elevation also means that UV-absorbing phenolic compounds, and greater formation of antioxidants will occur in Utah grown grapes which add unique and desirable components to the wines if managed properly.

 Most of the vineyards throughout the state are planted in different types of alluvium soils that are made up of sandy loam, decomposed Igneous rock, Navajo sandstone and granite.
 Because of Southern Utah's volcanic and sandstone geology combined with its arid climate the soils are usually low in natural organic compounds making fertilization a regular practice for vineyards in Utah.
 Presently there is ongoing experimentation with the impact of adding nitrogen to the soils.
 Some research indicates that low nitrogen and low water additions (though not too severe) improve the grape quality and the expression of terroir in red grapes while the opposite may be true with white grapes.
 Likewise, vineyard owners are beginning to experiment with appropriate ground cover to fight weeds common to the region.

 Diurnal temperature variations are of particular importance in Utah viticulture and plays a key role in its success.
 Due to the elevations of the vineyards and their frequent locations adjacent to mountain slopes in canyons or beside rivers, the daily average diurnal is as high as 16.5 °C (30 °F) in a day.
 In grapes, this variation has the effect of producing high acid 'and high sugar content.
 This is because a grapes' exposure to sunlight increases the ripening qualities allowing for more sugar production, while the drop in temperature at night preserves the balance of natural acids in the grape.
 The elevations and the associated UV exposure also cause the grapes to grow thick skins to protect the fruit which in turn creates wines of intense color and robust tannins.